 Read tips and ideas submitted by survivors and co-survivors

 Do you have an idea or suggestion to help someone become a more effective co-survivor?
 Email us your tip*, in 75 words or less; please put "Co-survivor Tip" in the subject line.

-*Susan G. Komen for the Cure reserves the right to edit or format submissions for any reason and to remove or decline to post any submissions.
+*Susan G. Komen reserves the right to edit or format submissions for any reason and to remove or decline to post any submissions.

 Breast cancer can change the lives of those affected and those around them.
 Get help on how to talk about tough subjects, stay flexible, make adjustments, deal with change and stay open and honest with each other about feelings, needs and expectations.